-- Report and submit to the Board of Directors the proposals for the appointment and removal of senior managers and managers proposed by the chief executive, and the basic conditions of their contracts. - Report to the Board on matters of gender diversity and qualifications of directors, as established in article 6.2 of the Board Regulations. - It will propose to the Board of Directors: (i) the remuneration policy for directors and general managers or whoever carries out senior management tasks directly accountable to the Board, the Executive Committee or CEO; (ii) the individual remuneration of executive directors and other conditions of their contracts; (iii) the policies for hiring senior managers of the Company and the basic conditions of their contracts. - To examine and organize, in the manner considered appropriate, the succession of the Chairman and the chief executive and, as the case may be, make proposals to the Board, so that this succession takes place in an orderly and well-planned manner. - To ensure that the remuneration policy established by the Company is respected and that remuneration is transparent. - To establish a goal for representation of the least-represented sex on the Board of Directors and to draw up guidelines as to how to reach this goal. - To submit to the Board of Directors the proposals for the appointment of independent directors to be appointed by co-optation or to be submitted to the decision of the General Shareholders' Meeting, as well as proposals for the re-election or removal of such directors by the General Shareholders Meeting. - To report on proposals for the appointment of the remaining directors to be appointed by co-optation or to be submitted to the decision of the General Shareholders' Meeting, as well as proposal for their re-election or removal by the General Shareholders' Meeting.
+• Report and submit to the Board of Directors the proposals for the appointment and removal of senior managers and managers proposed by the chief executive, and the basic conditions of their contracts.

+• Report to the Board on matters of gender diversity and qualifications of directors, as established in article 6.2 of the Board Regulations.

+• It will propose to the Board of Directors: (i) the remuneration policy for directors and general managers or whoever carries out senior management tasks directly accountable to the Board, the Executive Committee or CEO; (ii) the individual remuneration of executive directors and other conditions of their contracts; (iii) the policies for hiring senior managers of the Company and the basic conditions of their contracts.

+• To examine and organize, in the manner considered appropriate, the succession of the Chairman and the chief executive and, as the case may be, make proposals to the Board, so that this succession takes place in an orderly and well-planned manner.

+• To ensure that the remuneration policy established by the Company is respected and that remuneration is transparent.

+To establish a goal for representation of the least-represented sex on the Board of Directors and to draw up guidelines as to how to reach this goal.
+To submit to the Board of Directors the proposals for the appointment of independent directors to be appointed by co-optation or to be submitted to the decision of the General Shareholders' Meeting, as well as proposals for the re-election or removal of such directors by the General Shareholders Meeting.
+To report on proposals for the appointment of the remaining directors to be appointed by co-optation or to be submitted to the General Shareholders' Meeting, as well as proposals for the remaining directors to be appointed by co-optation or to be submitted to the General Shareholders' Meeting, as well as proposal for their re-election or removal by the General Shareholders' Meeting.